opencoweb/coweb/docs/tutorial/install.rst

 Deploy the coweb demos
 ######################

-If you want to try the coweb demos, follow these steps to build and deploy the :file:`coweb_examples.war` under Jetty.
+If you want to try the coweb demos, follow these steps to build and deploy the :file:`coweb_example.war` under Jetty.

 #.
-Run Jetty using Maven in the :file:`servers/java/coweb_examples` directory.
+Run Jetty using Maven in the :file:`servers/java/coweb_example` directory.

    .. sourcecode:: console

-      $ cd servers/java/coweb_examples
+      $ cd servers/java/coweb_example
       $ mvn jetty:run-war

 #.
-Visit http://localhost:8080/coweb_examples/comap/index.html in your browser to view the cooperative map demo.
+Visit http://localhost:8080/coweb_example/comap/index.html in your browser to view the cooperative map demo.

 Build your own application WAR
 ##############################

-One way to build your own application WAR is to start with the :file:`coweb_examples/pom.xml` file and modify it to fit your application.
+One way to build your own application WAR is to start with the :file:`coweb_example/pom.xml` file and modify it to fit your application.
 This build script already copies the necessary JavaScript and Java dependencies into place for packaging as a web archive.
 You can deploy the resulting web archive in the servlet 3.0 container of your choice.

 .. sourcecode:: console

    $ cd servers/java
    $ mkdir my_coapp
-   $ cp coweb_examples/pom.xml my_coapp/pom.xml
+   $ cp coweb_example/pom.xml my_coapp/pom.xml
    $ cd my_coapp
    $ vi pom.xml # adjust properties, etc.
    $ mvn package